Blog Diets High Blood Pressure Diet Menu: Sample Menus And Tips For Beginners

 • 2 shortbread biscuits

-1. Take a small bowl and whisk the brown sugar, balsamic vinegar, and vanilla.
+1. In a small bowl, whisk the brown sugar, balsamic vinegar, and vanilla.

 2. Take another bowl and add the blueberries, strawberries, and raspberries.
 Pour the balsamic vinegar mixture over the berries.
-Let it marinate for 10 to 15 minutes.
+Allow to marinate for 10 to 15 minutes.
 Drain the marinade.

 3. Refrigerate or serve immediately.
 To serve, divide the berries into 2 serving dishes.
-Place the shortbread biscuit on the side of the bowl.
+Place the shortbread biscuit on the side of each bowl.

 The Bottom Line